agbommarito/XY-Wifi-Clock/Readme.md

 Using the DS1307 clock chip changes the way the clock works.
 Previously, the clock had to have a Wifi connection to work.
 Now it doesn't.
 The clock always tries to connect to Wifi at power-up, but only for 15 seconds.
 If Wifi can't connect, the clock chip time is used.
 The 15 second time can be changed in the XY-Wifi-Clock.h file.
 Whenever a successful NTP clock update occurs, the clock chip time is reset.
 Note that a CR927 battery must be installed for the clock to maintain time without power.

-One other change is to easily allow changing the Wifi connection.
+One other modification is to easily allow changing the Wifi connection.
 If you hold the SET button down for 5 seconds during power-up, the currently saved Wifi connection is erased and the XY-Clock hotspot is activated.
+The display will show a count-down from 5 to 1, and will then display "conn".
  Connect to the XY-Clock hotspot, then access it at 192.168.4.1 to pick a new Wifi connection.
-The display will show a count-down from 5 to 1, and will then display "conn".

 ## Possible Future Changes